Valverde dismisses Messi fitness concerns

 The Argentina star was Barca's liveliest player, yet he still appeared to be a little off colour compared his usual level of performance.

-As such, Barca were kept at bay, as Philippe Coutinho did little to ease the burden on their talisman, but Valverde is adamant Messi was in condition to play.
+As such, Barca was kept at bay, as Philippe Coutinho did little to ease the burden on their talisman, but Valverde is adamant Messi was in condition to play.

 "He has had some difficulties, because we had them as a collective, but when he plays it is because is absolutely convinced everything is fine."